beyzauzun-ai/rag-agent-google-cloud/README.md

 - How to build and deploy an AI agent using Google Cloud
 - How Cloud Run can serve an AI agent as a scalable web service

+## 🚀 Architecture

+1. Data is processed and chunked
+2. Text is converted into embeddings using Gemini
+3. Stored in PostgreSQL with pgvector
+4. User query → embedding
+5. Similar documents retrieved
+6. Context passed to LLM → final answer generated

+## ⚙️ How It Works (RAG Flow)

+- **Retrieve:** Convert query to vector & search similar data
+- **Augment:** Add retrieved context to prompt
+- **Generate:** LLM produces final answer

+This approach improves accuracy and reduces hallucinations.

+## 📂 Project Structure

+pipeline/ # Data processing and embedding scholar/ # RAG agent logic data/ # Dataset